Robert S. Tucker: Career and education

+Government service

-Tucker was appointed FDNY fire commissioner by New York City Mayor Eric Adams on August 12, 2024.
-Six weeks before Tucker was appointed FDNY commissioner, eight employees of Tucker’s former business made political contributions to Adams on the same day.
-Tucker has never been a firefighter or emergency response official.
-He is a self-described "fire buff" who cites his time as a young boy chasing fire engines as inspiration for his service.
+Tucker was appointed commissioner of the FDNY by New York City Mayor Eric Adams on August 12, 2024.
+Six weeks before the appointment, eight employees of Tucker's former business made contributions to Adams on the same day.
+Tucker had never been a firefighter or emergency response official and is a self-described "fire buff" who cites his time as a young boy chasing fire engines as inspiration for his service.

-A day after Zohran Mamdani's victory in the 2025 New York City mayoral election, Tucker submitted a resignation notice to Adams, with his last day in office being December 19, 2025, shortly before Mamdani would be sworn in.
-According to people close to him who spoke to Bloomberg News, Tucker felt that as a Zionist, he would be unable to serve under Mamdani.
+A day after Zohran Mamdani's victory in the 2025 New York City mayoral election, Tucker submitted a resignation notice to Adams, with his last day in office being December 19, 2025.
+Tucker cited his Jewish faith and— according to people close to him who spoke to Bloomberg News— felt that as a Zionist, he would be unable to serve under Mamdani.

 Philanthropy and community involvement

 Tucker is vice president of the board of directors of the Richard Tucker Music Foundation, named for his grandfather.
 The foundation provides three grants to aspiring opera singers.
 Tucker's father, Barry Tucker, serves as president of the board.

 Additionally, Tucker serves as board member for the New York City Police Foundation, White Plains Hospital, and Pace University.